guoqiao/docker-subtitles/README.md

 make shell
 ```

-Now you should be in the container, run:
+Now you should be in the container, run any:
 ```
 ./faster_whisper_cli.py data/audio.m4a
+./openai_whisper_cli.py data/audio.m4a
 ```

 Example output file: `data/audio.zh.srt`